 NOTE regarding the photos:

-We recently got permission to photograph the group in the prison chapel, the room where we usually practice.
+We received permission to photograph the group in the prison chapel, the room where we usually practice.
 Just as for most prison happenings, we were not given much advance notice that our request from several months before was being granted this past February.
 Many, though not all, of our regular attenders were present.
 Long-term volunteer Barbara Woodard happened to not be there; nor was our newer volunteer Sara Goodman.
 Landon Hall and Doreen Schweizer are in some of the photos.

 The intention in taking and sharing these photos is to help establish a felt-sense of connection between the people in our Berlin sangha and the larger Valley Insight community.
 We have been personalizing this connection in recent months though having local sangha members sending Buddha-image notecards to individuals in the Berlin group in an effort to acknowledge and actualize our shared journey towards freedom.